Robust deep learning-based semantic organ segmentation in hyperspectral images: Materials and methods

 \subsection{Image acquisition and data set}

 The \ac{hsi} data was acquired at the Heidelberg University Hospital after approval by the Committee on Animal Experimentation of the regional council Baden-W\"urttemberg in Karlsruhe, Germany (G-161/18 and G-262/19). \ac{hsi} images were taken for \varTotalPigs pigs that were managed according to the German laws for animal use and care and in agreement with the directives of the European Community Council (2010/63/EU).
+Details on the animals, the performed anaesthesia and surgical procedures are available in \autocite{studier-fischer_spectral_2021}.